About Kinesis

 • Optimization and obfuscation of Java Jar code using Proguard and bespoke Proguard extensions

-• Design of local documentation storage in XML, and generation using a combination of XSLT and Java DOM transformers.
+• Design of full application documentation in XML, with dynamic generation using a combination of XSLT and Java DOM transformers.
 These were used to generate 3 different documentation sets for Developer Edition installation, Server Edition installation, and for online use.

 • Design and implementation Java Licensing